 Some are sponsored or commercially-backed distributions such as Fedora [Sponsored by Red Hat], openSUSE [Sponsored by SUSE], and Ubuntu [Sponsored by Canonical Ltd.].
 Community-driven distros are supported and maintained by the open-source community.

-There are Enterprise or commercial Linux distributions available for the commercial markets such as Red Hat Enterprise Linux (RHEL), Oracle Enterprise Linux (OEL), and Suse Linux Enterprise Server (SLES).
-These distros are normally available with a support subscription from the vendor.
-With support subscriptions, enterprises have access to the most updated versions of Linux Software, knowledge resources, security updates, and excellent support, advice, and guidance to deploy, configure, and maintain their system.
+There are Enterprise or commercial Linux distributions available for commercial markets such as Red Hat Enterprise Linux (RHEL), Oracle Enterprise Linux (OEL), and Suse Linux Enterprise Server (SLES).
+These distros are generally available with a support subscription from the vendor.
+With support subscriptions, enterprises can access the most updated versions of Linux Software, knowledge resources, security updates, and excellent support, advice, and guidance to deploy, configure, and maintain their system.

 All Linux distributions have the same core utilities.
 Therefore, you can start with any Linux distribution and just stick to it.
 After using it for some time, you can try other distributions as well.

 |Linux Distros – You may use it when|

 |Red Hat Enterprise Linux: You want to run business-critical applications and you want to buy support subscriptions so that you may have access to security updates, and excellent support, advice, and guidance to deploy, configure, and maintain your system.|